 - Day 02: Kathmandu valley sightseeing and Trek preparation

 Kathmandu is the cultural heart of Nepal and has been a famous destination for tourists ever since Nepal opened its borders to visitors.
-Today after breakfast we will explore Kathmandu valley, a guided tour will be conducted to major world heritage sites inside the valley.
-As Kathmandu valley is a beautiful combination of Hinduism and Buddhism we will visit historical sites like; Durbar Squares, Pashupatinath, Swayambhunath (monkey temple) and Buddhist shrine of Boudhanath which is one of the largest stupa in the world.
-After the tour you will prepare yourself for the trek, will be briefed about the trek; buy all the trekking equipments required and overnight at hotel.
+Today after breakfast, we will explore Kathmandu valley, a guided tour will be conducted to major world heritage sites inside the valley.
+Out city tour expert will take you to Kathmandu Durbar Square, the traditional heart of Kathmandu and an architecturally extraordinary complex of ancient palaces, temples, courtyards and shrines.
+You are then taken to Swayambhunath (monkey temple) which is the glorious ancient religious architecture and center faith of Hinduism and Buddhism.
+Further, you will be visiting Buddhist shrine of Boudhanath which is one of the largest stupa in the world and the sacred Pashupatinath temple that lies on the bank of Bagmati River in Kathmandu.
+After the tour you will have ample of time to prepare for your trek and buy or rent all the required trekking equipment.
+Overnight at Hotel.

 - Day 03: Fly to Lukla (2,840m/9,317ft), trek to Phakding (2,610m/8561 ft) - 4 to 5 hours walking.